 The San Diego Ramen Festival is the newest and most exciting food event happening in San Diego!
-It’s time to get your ramen on – and you can go ramen crazy on Thursday, November 29th, at the Third Annual San Diego Ramen Festival!
+It’s time to get your ramen on – and you can go ramen crazy on Thursday, November 14th, at the Fourth Annual San Diego Ramen Festival!
 We will NOT run out of ramen this year!

 We will have different types of ramen, all ready for you to try and slurp to your ramen delight!
 We will have ten ramen vendors, each ready to serve their delicious recipes in 12-ounce servings!
 And we are going totally ramen crazy with a ramen eating contest, ramen inspired art by local artists, live entertainment, vendors, and a beer garden!